bacpop/PopPIPE/README.md

 - Split files into their [PopPUNK](https://www.poppunk.net/) strains.
 - Use [pp-sketchlib](https://github.com/johnlees/pp-sketchlib) to calculate core and accessory distances within each strain.
 - Use core distances and [rapidnj](https://birc.au.dk/software/rapidnj/) to make a neighbour-joining tree.
-- (hclust mode) Generate clusters from core distances with hierarchical clustering in [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html).
+- (lineage_clust mode) Generate clusters from core distances with lineage clustering in PopPUNK.
 - Use [ska](https://github.com/simonrharris/SKA) to generate within-strain alignments.
 - Use [IQ-TREE](http://www.iqtree.org/) to generate an ML phylogeny using this alignment, and the NJ tree as a starting point.
 - Use [fastbaps](https://github.com/gtonkinhill/fastbaps) to generate subclusters which are partitions of the phylogeny.